PIPE Networks

 Jump to navigation Jump to search

-Template:Short description Template:Use dmy dates Template:Use Australian English Script error: No such module "Infobox".Template:Template otherTemplate:Main otherScript error: No such module "Check for clobbered parameters".Script error: No such module "Check for unknown parameters".
+Template:Short description Template:Use dmy dates Template:Use Australian English Script error: No such module "Infobox".Template:Template otherScript error: No such module "Check for conflicting parameters".Script error: No such module "Check for unknown parameters".

-PIPE Networks (also known as PIPE) is an Australian telecommunications company, based in Brisbane, Queensland.
-It is a subsidiary of TPG Telecom.
-Its primary business is setting up peering exchanges.
-PIPE itself stands for "Public Internet Peering Exchange".
-The company also provides services such as co-location, telehousing, and fibre networks.
+PIPE Networks (also known as PIPE) is an Australian telecommunications company based in Brisbane, Queensland.
+It is a subsidiary of Vocus Group.[1]
+Its primary business is establishing peering exchanges.
+PIPE stands for "Public Internet Peering Exchange".
+The company also offers services such as co-location, telehousing, and fibre networks.

-PIPE listed on the then Australian Stock Exchange on 17 May 2005 as PIPE Networks Limited with a stock code of: PWK.[1]
+PIPE listed on the then Australian Stock Exchange on 17 May 2005 as PIPE Networks Limited, with the stock code: PWK.[2]

-Australian ISPs which use PIPE's metropolitan fibre networks include, iiNet, Internode, and iPrimus amongst others.[2]
+Australian ISPs that utilise PIPE's metropolitan fibre networks include iiNet, Internode, and iPrimus, among others.[3]

 In March 2010, shareholders accepted a takeover offer from TPG Telecom Limited.[4]

-In October 2024, Vocus Group proposed to PIPE Networks from TPG Telecom for $5.25bn [4]
+In October 2024, the Vocus Group proposed to acquire PIPE Networks from TPG Telecom for $5.25 billion.[5]
+The sale was finalised on 31 July 2025.

 Peering exchanges